Low-rank approximation of analytic kernels: Examples

 because $\mathrm{J}_0(0) = 1$.
 By Lemma \ref{lem:Z1}, we have

 Therefore, by Theorem \ref{thm:main}, in the case that $\lambda$ and $\mu$ are counting measures,

-Figure \ref{fig:hankelkernel} shows the results of numerical experiments for the matrix, The purple triangles correspond to the interpolation points and poles taken to be the roots and poles of the Zolotarev rational function for $Z_{n}(\{\omega_1,\omega_2,\ldots,\omega_N\},[-\infty,0])$.
-To compute this $\phi$, I first mapped these sets to bounded sets with the M\"obius transformation $T(z) = \frac{1}{\omega_N + 1}$.
-I used Trefethen and Wilber's algorithm \cite{trefethen2025computation}, which requires discrete sets as input, so I approximated $T([-\infty, 0])$ by 2000 equally spaced points between $0$ and $(1+ \omega_N)^{-1}$.
+Figure \ref{fig:hankelkernel} shows the results of numerical experiments for the matrix, The blue dots, blue line, yellow circles and yellow line are as in Figure \ref{fig:logkernel}.
+The purple triangles correspond to the interpolation points and poles taken to be the roots and poles of the Zolotarev rational function for $Z_{n}(\{\widehat{\omega}_1,\widehat{\omega}_2,\ldots,\widehat{\omega}_N\},[-\infty,0])$.
+To compute this $\phi$, I first mapped these sets to bounded sets with the M\"obius transformation $T(z) = \frac{1}{1 + \widehat{\omega}_N-z}$.
+I used Trefethen and Wilber's algorithm \cite{trefethen2025computation}, which requires discrete sets as input, so I approximated $T([-\infty, 0])$ by 2000 equally spaced points between $0$ and $(1+ \widehat{\omega}_N)^{-1}$.
 Then I mapped the resulting zeros and poles (which are covariant under M\"obius transformations) back to the original sets.
 The resulting interpolants (purple triangles) achieved a smaller error than those implied by Equation \eqref{eqn:Hankelbound} (yellow circles).

-I did not use the extra interpolation point $t$ from the proof of Lemma \ref{lem:Z1}, because the results were, for an unknown reason, slightly worse.
+For the semidiscrete interpolant, I did not use the extra interpolation point $t$ from the proof of Lemma \ref{lem:Z1}, because the results were, for an unknown reason, slightly worse.
 The results of this paper belie some difficulties in obtaining consistent results from Trefethen and Wilber's algorithm (which the authors describe as ``90\% reliable'' \cite{trefethen2025computation}).